The key to your future career

 Estimate your income

-When creating your personal student budget, it’s important to start with your income.
-This is any money you receive on a regular basis.
+When creating your university budget, start with your income (ie. any money you receive regularly).

 Make a note of how much of your maintenance loan you will receive each term, as well as other forms of income that will support you in paying university costs.
-Make sure to include all your potential income sources:
+Make sure to include all your income sources, such as:

 • Earnings from jobs.
-Lots of students choose to work alongside studying in order to support their student living costs.
-This could be working in retail or supermarkets, as a barista or bartender, or through freelance jobs like writing or paid tutoring.
-Make sure to include an estimate of how much you might earn here depending on your typical hours.
+Lots of students work while studying to support their living costs.
+You might work part-time in retail or as a barista or bartender.
+Alternatively, you might earn money through freelance jobs like writing or tutoring.
+Make sure to include an estimate of how much you’ll earn based on your typical hours.

 • Parental or family support.
-If your family is able to support you through university, make an estimate of how much they'll chip in and categorise this as income.
+If your family is able to support you through uni, make an estimate of how much they'll chip in and categorise it as income.

 • Extra or ad-hoc cash.
 If you’re keen to make a little extra, consider budgeting for selling clothes or second-hand books once you're done with them.
-It's another small way you can increase your income during term-time.
+It's a small way to increase your income during term-time.

 Make a list of your expected costs

-The second step to creating your student budget is to factor in your expenses.
-This should include both the essential and non-essential outgoings you will have throughout the year.
+The next crucial step to budgeting for uni is factoring in your expenses.
+Your student budget must include the essential and non-essential outgoings you’ll have throughout the year.

-Your student budget should be as specific as possible and include all the costs you might not have even considered.
+Your university budget should be as specific as possible and include all the costs – some of which you might not have thought of.
 To help you get a head start, here’s a breakdown of some of the uni costs you might not have considered yet:

 University-related costs